ASWIN-S-OO6/gaze/README.md

-# Gaze - Kali Repository Wrapper 👁️
+# Gaze - Kali Repository Wrapper

-Gaze is a powerful, isolated CLI utility that allows you to securely turn any Debian-based Linux distribution (like Parrot OS, Ubuntu, Debian, or Zorin) into a full-fledged Penetration Testing distribution by safely accessing the Kali Linux repositories.
+Gaze is a powerful, isolated CLI utility that allows you to securely turn any Debian-based Linux distribution (like Ubuntu, linux mint, or Zorin) into a full-fledged Penetration Testing distribution by safely accessing the Kali Linux repositories.

 ## ❓ Why use Gaze?
 Adding Kali repositories directly to your host system's `sources.list` is extremely dangerous and can break your OS during normal updates (creating what is known as a "FrankenDebian").